pimcore/pimcore/doc/Development_Documentation/01_Getting_Started/06_Create_a_First_Project.md

 }
 ```

-Then we also need a new template: `app/Resources/views/Content/product.html.php`
+Then we also need a new template for our product action: `app/Resources/views/Content/product.html.php`

 ```php
 <?php